roy2392/langue-migdal-poc/README.md

 # Amazon Bedrock Agent Evaluation

-Bedrock Agent Evaluation is an evlauation framework for Amazon Bedrock agent tool-use and chain-of-thought reasoning.
+Bedrock Agent Evaluation is an evalauation framework for Amazon Bedrock agent tool-use and chain-of-thought reasoning.

 ## Features